 Here’s another statistic to consider: customers are 64-85% more likely to buy a product after watching a video (kissmetrics.com).
 That means you’ll see fewer abandoned carts if you utilize video on your product page.

 To understand why video helps more customers pull the trigger, get into the mindset of your customer.
 Online shoppers have three main concerns according to a 2017 study by “big 4” audit firm KPMG.
 The first concern is that 56% of customers want to see or feel the product before purchasing.
 The second concern is that 55% want to try on the item.
 And the final most common concern is the product will look different in real life than in the online images (41%).

 A Better Shopping Experience

-Those three concerns all center around what makes an ecommerce experience different than shopping in a physical store–the customer cannot see, hold, touch, or try the product before purchase.
-Product videos are the way customers do those things vicariously.
+Those three concerns all center around what makes an eCommerce experience different than shopping in a physical store–the customer cannot see, hold, touch, or try the product before purchase. eCommerce Product Videos are the way customers do those things vicariously.

 For instance, instead of a still image of shorts against a white background, a video lets the customer see the shorts on a model from all angles–just like a shopper would do in a dressing room mirror.
 Retailer Old Navy uses video to bridge the gap between online shopping and brick and mortar shopping.
 Take a look at this product video to see how they do it:

 And if you’ve noticed Old Navy ads, they are full of action–so the customer can see the product in motion.
 This lets customers imagine how the clothing would function on their bodies as they sit, work, walk, and even dance.

 As eCommerce becomes more prevalent, the websites that will stand out from the rest are the ones that give customers the most thorough shopping experience.